 RV Tax Benefits for Your Rental Business

 Do you rent your RV out?
-If so, you might just have some more RV-related write-offs to include on your Schedule C. These deductions can include things like the cost of the RV itself, insurance payments, repairs, and anything else related to running your RV business, but not all of these can always be claimed.
+If so, you might have some more RV-related write-offs to include on your Schedule C. These deductions can include things like the cost of the RV itself, insurance payments, repairs, and anything else related to running your RV business, but not all of these can always be claimed.

 If your RV is only used as a rental and not for personal use, RV rental business deductions are very straightforward, as you can claim everything you spend on the care and keeping of your RV.
 That said, if you use the RV for family getaways from time to time, things get a little more confusing.
 In this case, only expenses related directly to the RV’s role as a business asset are deductible.

-It’s best to hire a professional if you aren’t sure what to deduct, as RV rental business taxes can get pretty confusing pretty quickly.
+It’s best to hire a professional if you aren’t sure what to deduct, as RV rental business taxes can get confusing pretty quickly.

 Standard Tax Deduction for the 2025 Tax Season

 First, it is important to know that the standard deduction for 2025 is $15,750 for an individual and $31,500 for a couple filing jointly.
 Add up any itemized deductions you might be able to take.
-If these will be less than the standard deduction, it’s better to save yourself the trouble and some money by taking the standard deduction.
+If these will be less than the standard deduction, it’s better to save yourself trouble and money by taking the standard deduction.

 As you can see, there is a lot to know when it comes to RV tax deductions.
 Because of this, it’s almost always a good idea to hire a tax professional rather than trying to figure out complicated tax deductions yourself.

-Provided the travel expenses are “ordinary and necessary” to the business operation and are clearly distinct from personal travel, yes, business owners can deduct expenses related to RV travel.
-Along with campground fees, food, and other expenses, you’d also be able to write off your business mileage at a rate of 70 cents per mile for miles driven between January 1st, 2025 and December 31st, 2025.
+Provided the travel expenses are “ordinary and necessary” to the business operation and are clearly distinct from personal travel, business owners can deduct expenses related to RV travel.
+Along with campground fees, food, and other expenses, you’d also be able to write off your business mileage at a rate of 70 cents per mile for miles driven between January 1st, 2025, and December 31st, 2025.